-Here is my template and an organisation has 1 month to comply with it otherwise that is another breach;
+Here is a template and an organisation has one month to comply otherwise that is another breach;

 Dear Sir / Madam,

 I am writing to you in your capacity as Data Protection Officer for your Company.
-I am a customer of yours, and in light of recent events, I am making this request for access to personal data pursuant to Article 15 of the General Data Protection Regulation.
+In light of recent events, I am making this request for access to personal data pursuant to Article 15 of the General Data Protection Regulation.
 I am concerned that your company’s information practices may be putting my personal information at undue risk of exposure or in fact has breached its obligation to safeguard my personal information pursuant to <the misuse of my personal data in providing MOT reminders for a vehicle I did not purchase>.

 I would like you to be aware at the outset, that I expect a reply to my request within one month as required under Article 12, failing which I will be forwarding my inquiry with a letter of complaint to the Information Commissioner’s Office.